 1. Bounce Rate

-Often the visitor’s experience with your store ends before it has even begun.
+The visitor’s experience with your store often ends before it has even begun.
 The bounce rate reflects the percentage of users who leave your website after visiting one page without action.
 To calculate it, divide the number of users who have seen just one page by the total number of users.

 An excellent bounce rate is considered a range of 26-40%.
 The value between 41-55% is deemed average, and a value higher than 56% is already a reason to be wary.